Building Code Enforcement Policy

 Florida law and regulations require that all new buildings constructed and modifications to existing buildings be reviewed and inspected for compliance with adopted building codes and standards.
 The policy requires all University entities charged with building construction, repair, or modifications including but not limited to E&G, Health Center, Shands, IFAS, Housing, UAA, Greek Housing, or UF Foundation on University owned property to submit construction plans and specifications for review by the University’s Building Code Administrator.
 No construction may begin until a building permit has been issued for said project and appropriate fees have been received.

-Minor repairs may be made with the approval of the Building Code Administrator without a permit, provided that such repairs shall not violate any of the provisions of the Florida Building Code.
+Minor repairs may be made with the written approval of the Building Code Administrator without a permit, provided that such repairs shall not violate any of the provisions of the Florida Building Code.

 For buildings outside of Alachua County, EH&S may contract with qualified outside inspection agencies for inspections of construction projects.
 Plan review shall be performed by the University’s Building Code Administrator or designee.